Taiwan–European Union relations

-The relations between Taiwan (officially known as the Republic of China), and the European Union (EU) are complicated by the fact that, pursuant to the One-China policy, all EU member states recognize the People's Republic of China (PRC) as the sole sovereign state under the name 'China'.
+Taiwan–European Union relations refers to the international relations between Taiwan (officially known as the Republic of China), and the European Union (EU).

 Both the EU and Taiwan (ROC) are informed by their shared democratic tradition and close high-tech economic ties.
 While historically economic relations have been significant, they were often overshadowed by the EU's relations with larger trading partners like Japan and the US.
-More recently, relations with Taiwan have been overshadowed by booming economic opportunities in China.
+More recently, relations with Taiwan have been overshadowed by economic opportunities in China.

-The EU manages the European Economic and Trade Office in Taipei, while the ROC operates the Taipei Representative Office in the EU and Belgium in Brussels.
+The EU manages the European Economic and Trade Office in Taiwan, while the ROC operates the Taipei Representative Office in the EU and Belgium in Brussels.

 History

 Prior to the existence of the European Community, many European states had relations with the Ming dynasty as early as the 16th century.
-The most important relationship, apart from Britain-China connected China with France and Germany.
+The most important relationship connected China with France and Germany.
 Many states had diplomatic relations with the Empire of Japan which held Taiwan from 1895 to 1945.

+Relations are complicated by the fact that, pursuant to the One-China policy, all EU member states recognize the People's Republic of China (PRC) as the sole sovereign state under the name 'China'.